ablexOnGithub/energyharvester/README.md

 __GPIO PD3 == Data input for digital sensor__

 ## Energy harvesting power supply
 The Energy Harvester integrates a harvesting power supply chip BQ25570 from Texas Instruments.
 It provides the 3.3V Vcc supply voltage for the AVR and attached sensors.
 It also provides the charging voltage for the batteries and the supercap.
 It also features MPPT (Maximum Power Point Tracking), to extract maximum energy from solar panels even in low light scenarios.
 Other power sources like thermal energy generators (TEG) can also be adapted as power source.
 5.5V is the maximum allowed charge voltage level of the BQ25570.
 And the maximum input voltage of the power source is 5.1V.
 The allowed peak input power is 510mW, thus a solar cell for this energy harvester should be selected accordingly and cells > 0.5W seem not to be feasible.
 A better approach would be to use two 0.25W cells in parallel to adapt to the sun path by pointing into different directions.
+Then, bypass diodes might have to added to the solar cells.

 Product page:
 http://www.ti.com/product/BQ25570